Probing Conceptual Understanding of Large Visual-Language Models: Benchmark and Evaluation Metrics

-For each dataset we use different metrics that focus on \textit{change in model confidence} following the psychological ``violation-of-expectation'' (VoE) paradigm \cite{piloto2022intuitive,baillargeon1987object}.
-If V+Ls are learning valid conceptual models, then confidence should remain high when choosing between the correct prompt and the prompt that is violating expectations.
+We use different evaluation metrics for each of the three datasets, but with a focus on \textit{change in model confidence}.
+This allows us to relate to the psychological paradigm ``violation-of-expectation'' (VoE) \cite{piloto2022intuitive,baillargeon1987object}.
+If V+Ls are learning conceptual models, then a violation of those models should be easily recognized and confidence should remain high when choosing between the correct prompt and the prompt that is violating expectation.
 For Probe-R, by probing models with data that is intended to violate expectation, we expect the confidence to remain high.
-For Probe-A, by probing models with paired opposites, we also expect the confidence to be high.
+For Probe-C, by probing models with paired opposites, we also expect the confidence to be high.
 For Probe-B, by removing visual information or replacing it with a violation of the original information, we expect the model to become confused and therefore the confidence to be low.

-\textbf{Probe-R Metrics} When comparing an image to two prompts, or vice-versa, we measure mean confidence ($\mu(c)$) and accuracy (Acc).
-For Probe-R, we compare one image $x$ to two prompts $p_1$ and $p_2$.
-We convert two logit scores from model $f$ to softmax $\sigma$ predictions to measure the confidence $c_1$ of $p_1$ and $c_2$ of $p_2$.
-Using $c_1$ and $c_2$, we measure accuracy based on whether the confidence of the correct prompt is higher than the incorrect prompt.
-The metrics we present are the mean confidence $\mu(c)$ and mean accuracy (Acc) over all groups.